MAISY® Utility Customer Databases, Forecasting & Analysis Models

 provides utilities with ZIP and neighborhood hourly load forecasts, impacts of

-EV, electrification, weather extremes and demand management The Excel-based Grid Impact Model (GIM) applies MAISY® utility customer data, AI and digital twin analysis to simulate real-world localized grid behavior.
-With intuitive tools for scenario testing, flexible inputs, and real-time visualization, the model makes complex hourly load modeling both accessible and actionable.
+The Excel-based GIM applies a customer (as opposed to asset) digital twin analysis to simulate real-world localized grid behavior.
+Intuitive tools for scenario testing, flexible inputs, and real-time visualization, make complex hourly load modeling and analysis both accessible and actionable.

 • Electricity use and 8,760 hourly kW loads